ncteisen/the-hypertextual-library/README.md

 # The Hypertext Library

-See this website in action [here](http://hypertextlibrary.com/ "The Hypertext Library")
+See this website in action [here](http://hypertextlibrary.com/ "The Hypertext Library")!

 ## Our Mission